Conversations with Search Engines: SERP-based Conversational Response Generation: Experimental results

 \subsection{Is there Room for further Improvement?}

-To answer RQ3, we explore the room for further performance improvements on the \ac{SaaC} dataset by conducting additional experiments and/or case studies.
+To answer Q3, we explore the room for further performance improvements on the \ac{SaaC} dataset by conducting additional experiments and/or case studies.

 First, more effort is needed to properly model the context, i.e., the conversational history, of the current turn query.
-To illustrate this, we show the performance of the response generation and passage ranking of each turn in Table~\ref{t05-3}.
+To illustrate this, we show the performance of response generation and passage ranking of each turn in Table~\ref{t05-3} and \ref{t05-3_}.
+We found that \ac{CaSE} is better than Masque in general on the \ac{SaaC} dataset mostly because \ac{CaSE} performs better for the first three turns, and the improvements come mainly from the generation part.
+This actually means that the proposed \ac{STI} and \ac{RPS} modules do indeed help to generate better responses, as without the two modules \ac{CaSE} basically degenerates into Masque.
+However, it is worth to note that the advantage of \ac{CaSE} fades away as the conversational turns go on, which means that the main bottleneck becomes how to better model the context.

-We see that the performance is much higher in the first turn because there is no context needed to be considered.
-Performance drops dramatically for the following turns including the 2nd turn, and performance tends to get worse as the number of turns increases.
-There is an exception for the $\geq$9th turns, which are better than the 8th turn in terms of passage ranking.
-This may be because that hard queries do not go after the 8th turn in CAsT.
-We analyzed the queries from the $\geq$9th turns and found that there are a lot of ``what'' queries in these two turns like ``What type does chemical energy belong to?'', which generally needs less modeling of missing context.
+We see that the performance is much higher in the first turn because there is no context that needs to be considered.
+Performance drops dramatically for the following turns including the 2-nd turn, and performance tends to get worse as the number of turns increases.
+There is an exception for the $\geq$9-th turns, which are better than the 8-th turn in terms of passage ranking.
+This may be because hard queries do not go beyond the 8-th turn in CAsT.
+We analyzed the queries from the $\geq$9-th turns and found that there are a lot of ``what'' queries in these two turns like ``What type does chemical energy belong to?'', which generally needs less modeling of missing context.
 A deeper understanding of the current query is challenging because it is not just a matter of coreference resolution~\citep{AliannejadiChiir20}.
 It is common that people omit information to keep the conversations natural, which is well reflected in the \ac{SaaC} dataset.

 Second, more effort is needed to obtain a better understanding of the current turn query.
 To illustrate this, we conduct a comparison of using the original current query (OQ), the context queries and the current original query (CQ+OQ), and the reformulated current query (RQ), as shown in Table~\ref{t05-5}.